Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle: Oscillatory shear effects on the rotational diffusion of a virus

-For $Pe = 0.251$, thermal fluctuations dominate over the oscillatory shear.
-As shown in Fig. \ref{rotational}(d), $D_r$ ranges between ($1.27$ and $0.79$) $\times 10^{-3}$, and only a weak correlation with $N_s$ is observed.
-Rotational diffusion is slightly higher for a small number of peplomers than for larger values of $N_s$.
-In fact, using a nonlinear least-squares fit using the Marquardt-Levenberg algorithm yields a relatively low chi-square value ($\chi^{2} \sim 0.6)$, indicating a weak dependence.
-In this regime, the rotational diffusion approaches its thermal value, where the number of peplomers is expected to introduce geometric corrections.
-However, in the present system, these corrections remain weak, consistent with the short length of the peplomers, which only slightly perturb the hydrodynamic response.
-As a result, a weak decreasing trend of $D_{r}$ with increasing $N_{s}$ is observed, and the amplification effects induced by oscillatory forcing are largely absent.
+For $Pe = 0.251$, thermal fluctuations dominate over oscillatory shear.
+As shown in Fig. \ref{rotational}(d), $D_r$ ranges between $(1.27 \pm 0.01 $ and $0.79 \pm 0.01)\times 10^{-3}$, with only a general correlation with $N_s$.
+In this regime, the rotational diffusion approaches its thermal limit, where the number of peplomers is expected to introduce only minor geometric corrections.
+However, in the present system, these corrections remain small, consistent with the short length of the peplomers, which only weakly perturb the hydrodynamic response.
+As a result, $D_r$ exhibits a decreasing trend with increasing $N_s$, which seems less pronounced than in the $Pe=22.6$ regime, and the possible amplification effects associated with oscillatory forcing are not observed.

-Additionally, for the cases without peplomers ($N_s = 0$) at high $Pe$, the rotational diffusion deviates from the general trend; $D_r$ is noticeably lower than expected (see Figs. \ref{rotational}(a)-\ref{rotational}(b)).
+Additionally, for the cases without peplomers ($N_s = 0$), the rotational diffusion deviates from the general trend.
 This deviation arises from the viral envelope model without dimers, which effectively imposes a slip boundary condition at the virus-solvent interface, enhancing the hydrodynamic slip and thus reducing rotational diffusion, as expected.

 Fig. \ref{PhaseDiag} summarizes the rotational dynamics of the virus as a function of the transport regime and the number of peplomers.
-Although the peplomers are small compared with the viral diameter, they can still exert a measurable influence on the rotational dynamics in confined systems when the oscillatory shear flow dominates over thermal fluctuations.
+Although the peplomers are small compared with the viral diameter, they can still exert a measurable influence on the rotational dynamics in confined systems when oscillatory shear flow or thermal fluctuation dominate.